silanthro/otaro/docs/docs/learn/configure_tasks/yaml.md

 Wisdom comes from experience.
 Experience is often a result of lack of wisdom.
 ```

+The optimized config will be saved as `<config_name>.optim.yml` and will automatically be loaded whenever the original config is used in the future.

 ## Adding custom rules

-Custom rules can be defined as functions in a Python file and then referenced within the YAML config.
+Custom rules can also be defined as functions in a Python file and then referenced within the YAML config.

 For example, suppose we want all the quotes to be in uppercase.